This is the third in a series from our Cloud Foundry community on why to attend Cloud Foundry Summit in Boston, April 18-20. Register here.

 Another piece of homework I have assigned myself is to dig into Kubernetes, specifically Kubernetes The Hard Way.
 We are aware of the concepts behind Cloud Foundry Container Runtime, and want to better understand when to use Container Runtime versus Application Runtime.
 We also want to understand the impact on application teams if we push them down the stack into managing containers or images.

-- Cloud Foundry and Kubernetes – Will It Blend? – Bernd Krannich, SAP, Cornelia Davis, Pivotal, Meaghan Kjelland, Google, Gabe Monroy, Microsoft, Simon Moser, IBM, & Jeff Hobbs, SUSE
+- Cloud Foundry and Kubernetes – Will It Blend? – Bernd Krannich, SAP, Cornelia Davis, VMware, Meaghan Kjelland, Google, Gabe Monroy, Microsoft, Simon Moser, IBM, & Jeff Hobbs, SUSE

-- The Tale of Two Runtimes: Kubernetes in Cloud Foundry – Konstantin Semenov, Pivotal
+- The Tale of Two Runtimes: Kubernetes in Cloud Foundry – Konstantin Semenov, VMware

 - CF Application Runtime on CF Container Runtime (Kubernetes) – Thinh Nguyen, EMC